Gonzalo Petit: Betis

 On 18 July 2025, Real Betis announced the signing of Petit on a six-year contract.
 According to Seville-based newspaper Estadio Deportivo, the fee was an initial US$7 million for 85% of the player's economic rights, with a further US$1.8 million in performance-related bonuses.

-Loan to Mirandés
+Loans in Segunda División

 On 8 August 2025, however, Betis announced Petit's loan to Segunda División side CD Mirandés, for one year.
+He played 21 games across all competitions, scoring five goals and contributing one assist; in his last game for the bottom-placed team on 2 January 2026, he was sent off for the first time in his career, after 61 minutes of a 2–1 loss at SD Eibar.

+Petit's loan to Mirandés was cut short on 16 January, and he moved to fellow league team Granada CF also in a temporary deal.
+He played 16 games, starting 10, and scored three goals; on 22 March he scored after 46 seconds of a 2–0 win at Real Sociedad B.

+On 1 September 2026, Petit moved to Cádiz CF also in division two, on loan for the season.

 International career

 In March 2023, Petit was named in Uruguay under-17 team squad for the 2023 South American U-17 Championship.
 He was also named in the 23-man squad for the 2025 South American U-20 Championship in Venezuela, and scored twice in a 6–0 group win over Paraguay as his team reached the final stage.